sigmacomputing/sigmaquickstarts/site/sigmaguides/src/retention_analysis/retention_analysis.md

 ![image15](assets/settinguptheworkbook_15.png)![image16](assets/settinguptheworkbook_16.png)

 16. At this point we have performed a grouping and built two aggregate calculations.
 These steps are being translated into machine generated SQL which queries the CDW.
 The SQL that is being generated is the equivalent of “Select Cust Key, min(purchase date) as First Purchase Date, sum(revenue) as Customer Revenue from Table group by Cust Key”
-<strong>Pro Tip</strong>: you can always see the SQL that Sigma is Generating by clicking the circular arrow icon in the top right corner.
+<strong>Pro Tip</strong>: You can always see the SQL that Sigma is Generating by clicking the circular arrow icon in the top right corner.

 ![image17](assets/settinguptheworkbook_17.png)